-Our financial data set is obtained from Datastream and Bloomberg, including spot rates, forward rates and risk-free interest rates1 of weekly (1-week, 2-week, and 3-week), monthly (from 1-month to 11 month consecutively), and annually (1-year) maturities, at-the-money (ATM) option 1-month implied volatilities, 10-delta and 25-delta outof-the-money (OTM) option 1-month risk reversals and butterflies for EUR (EMU), GBP (United Kingdom), AUD (Australia), NZD (New Zealand), CHF (Switzerland), CAD (Canada), and JPY (Japan)2.
-All Option data are used to construct volatility risk premia (see Della Corte, Ramadorai, and Sarno, 2013), skew and kurtosis risk premia (see Huang and MacDonald, 2013b), which contain ex-ante information about future exchange rate movements and tail risk premium and are denoted by VRP, SRP, and KRP, respectively.
-Motivated by the fact that most of the high-yield currencies are commodity currencies, we choose the Raw Industrial Sub-index of the CRB Spot Commodity Index (see also Bakshi and Panayotov, 2013), denoted by CRB.
-We also adopt CBOE's VIX index, and T-Bill Eurodollar Spread TED Index as the proxies for global volatility, and liquidity risk, respectively.
-A currency's crash sensitivity is measured by its lower tail dependence on the whole FX market using copula approach as in Huang and MacDonald (2013b). we acquire data on the positions of currency futures traders (both commercial and non-commercial) from the Commitment of Traders (COT) published by the Commodity Futures Trading Commission (CFTC)3.
+Our financial data set is obtained from Datastream and Bloomberg, including spot rates, forward rates and risk-free interest rates of weekly (1-week, 2-week, and 3-week), monthly (from 1-month to 11 month consecutively), and annually (1-year) maturities, at-the-money (ATM) option 1-month implied volatilities, 10-delta and 25-delta out-of-the-money (OTM) option 1-month risk reversals and butterflies for EUR (EMU), GBP (United Kingdom), AUD (Australia), NZD (New Zealand), CHF (Switzerland), CAD (Canada), and JPY (Japan)6.
+All Option

+4If the normalization (denominator) of the net position equals to zero, we use the non-zero value of previous period.